Planning a Day Sail

 What

 If you are renting a boat, it should have the required safety equipment aboard, but confirm that ahead of time.
-Expect it to have only the bare-essential gear for sailing and plan on bringing whatever else you need, including the charts you used for planning and some basic supplies for the crew.
+Expect it to have only the bare-essential gear for sailing and plan on bringing whatever else you need, including the charts you used for planning and some basic supplies for the crew, as well as provisions for any snacks or meals, and plenty of water.

 Important Things to Remember